bakztfuture/vue-style-transfer/README.md

 # vue-style-transfer
-Easily use style transfer into your vue application
+Easily use style transfer in your vue application

 ## Project setup
 ```